Two people killed by raging Colorado Springs wildfire

 It is one of three blazes currently burning in the state.

-Another fire farther west partially damaged the world's highest suspension bridge on the Arkansas River and destroyed most of the state park around it, including many buildings.'Go now'
+Another fire farther west partially damaged the world's highest suspension bridge on the Arkansas River and destroyed most of the state park around it, including many buildings.

 The Royal Gorge fire has burned 3,150 acres (1,275 hectares) and was 40% contained on Friday.